ryandipurba/quantum-mint/README.md

+# Candy-Machine-V2-Mint

+The Candy-Machine-V2-Mint project is a modified [Candy-Machine-Mint](https://github.com/exiled-apes/candy-machine-mint) frontend that works with the latest Candy Machine V2 program.

+For instructions on how to set up a v2 candy machine, please refer to Metaplex's documentation [here](https://docs.metaplex.com/candy-machine-v2/Introduction)

-# Candy-Machine-Mint
+## Candy-Machine-Mint

-The Candy-Machine-Mint project is designed to let users fork, customize, and deploy their own candy machine mint app to a custom domain, ultra fast.
+The [Candy-Machine-Mint](https://github.com/exiled-apes/candy-machine-mint) project is designed to let users fork, customize, and deploy their own candy machine mint app to a custom domain, ultra fast.

 A candy machine is an on-chain Solana program (or smart contract) for managing fair mint.
 Fair mints:
 * Start and finish at the same time for everyone.